Consultancy Support for Marine Insurers and Vessel Owners

 This doctrine requires the vessel’s owner to disclose any information that may be related in any way to the coverage that is being considered, and to deal with the insurance company in good faith.
 Failure to do so, may lead to denial of an insurance claim, even if the oversight had nothing whatsoever to do with the loss.

-Kevin is a Full Member of the Association of British Science Writers and undertakes research and writing projects, previous research has included:
+Full Member of the Association of British Science Writer, undertakes research and writing projects, previous research has included:

 The sociotechnical analysis of small craft accidents.

 The dynamic risk assessment of firefighting and explosives ordnance operations.

 Marine Engineer, Chartered Safety Practitioner, Fire Engineer and Scientist, HSE competent safety specialist with Science Council Registration.
 Specialising in Marine, Engineering and Scientific Sectors with remote virtual support available.

 Risk Assessor - Engineering, H&S and Scientific